Quadratic independence of coordinate functions of certain homogeneous spaces and action of compact quantum groups: Introduction

-In this article, we provide some supporting evidence to this conjecture, by proving non-existence of nice (in some suitable sense to be described later) action of any genuine compact quantum group on a large class of classical connected manifolds which are homogeneous spaces of semisimple compact connected Lie groups.
+In this article, we provide some supporting evidence to this conjecture, by proving non-existence of nice (in some suitable sense to be described later) action of any genuine compact quantum group on a large class of classical connected manifolds which are homogeneous spaces of simple compact connected Lie groups.
 Using this, we also prove that any compact quantum group acting faithfully and `linearly' in a certain sense on Rieffel-type deformation of $C(M)$ must be a Rieffel-Wang type deformation of $C(K)$ for some classical group $K$ acting on $M$.

+We must mention that in a recent joint article with Joardar (\cite{rigidity_general}), we have been able to prove this conjecture for isometric actions.
+Nevertheless, the constructions and arguments of the present paper are quite interesting in their own right, for example, the quadratic independence of the algebra of natural coordinate functions on a large class of homogeneous spaces of a simple compact connected Lie group which is proved by a direct computation using the Serre relations only.

-Let us conclude this section with a brief remark on the physical relevance of the above conjecture.
-The truth of the conjecture will have two implications: firstly, it implies that for a classical system with phase-space modelled on a compact connected manifold, the generalized notion of symmetries in terms of quantum groups coincides with the conventional notion, i.e. symmetries coming from group actions.
+Let us conclude this section with a brief remark on the physical relevance of the above fact.
+It has two implications: firstly, it implies that for a classical system with phase-space modeled on a compact connected manifold, the generalized notion of symmetries in terms of quantum groups coincides with the conventional notion, i.e. symmetries coming from group actions.
 This gives some kind of consistency of the philosophy of thinking quantum group actions as symmetries.
 Secondly, it also allows us to describe all the (quantum) symmetries of a physical model obtained by suitable deformation (at least for the Rieffel-type deformations) of a classical model with connected compact phase space, showing that such quantum symmetries are indeed deformations of the classical (group) symmetries of the original classical model.